Information Storage in the Stochastic Ising Model: Proof of Theorem

-Combining the above three observations we see that each connected component of $\mathcal{G}_n^{(\sigma)}$ is a straight (horizontal or vertical) crossing of vertices in $\hat{\mathcal{V}}_n$ that extends between two opposite boundaries.
-Clearly, horizontal and vertical crossings cannon coexists, as otherwise the vertex $x$ which is contained in them both has $\mathsf{deg}_\sigma(v)=4$, a case that was already ruled out.
-Having this, we deduce that $\sigma$ must have the structure of monochromatic horizontal or vertical stripes of width at least two, except, possibly, the first and last stripes that may still have width 1.
-To see that this is impossible, assume that $\sigma$ is horizontally striped but that the stripe at height $j=1$ is of width 1.
-Assume further that $\sigma\left(\{(i,1)\}_{i\in[n]}\right)=+1$ and that $\sigma\left(\{(i,2)\}_{i\in[n]}\right)=-1$ (otherwise, switch the roles of $+1$ and $-1$).
-Noting that $|\mathcal{N}_{(1,1)}|=2$, but, $m_{(1,1)}(\sigma)=1$, implies that $(1,1)$ is an unstable site.
+The above observations imply that each connected component of $\mathcal{G}_n^{(\sigma)}$ is a straight (horizontal or vertical) crossing of vertices in $\hat{\mathcal{V}}_n$.
+Clearly, horizontal and vertical crossings cannot coexists, as otherwise the vertex $x$ that is contained in them both has $\mathsf{deg}_\sigma(v)=4$, a case that was already ruled out.
+This implies that $\sigma$ must have the structure of monochromatic horizontal or vertical stripes of width at least two, except, the first and last stripes that may still have width 1.
+However, such thin stripes are impossible since their existence renders the corner vertex (e.g., $(1,1)$ and $(1,\sqrt{n})$ for a bottom stripe of width 1) unstable.